ParadigmHyperloop/Routes/README.md

 Full C++ documentation can be found at https://paradigmhyperloop.github.io/Routes/index.html

 ## Purpose
 This project is intended to calculate realistic possible hyperloop routes.
 We build a representation of the terrain that a hyperloop will be crossing with GIS elevation data.

 ## The Algorithm
-The algorithm itself is a genetic algorithm.
-This essentially simulates natural selection like organic life would undergo in nature.
-First it generates an initial population of routes from the desired start to the destination.
-It then ranks these paths based on a number of factors including how high the track is above the land, how much tunneling would be required, how curved the track is, etc..
-The best individuals are then "bred" together to create a new generation of (hopefully) better solutions.
-This process is repeated for a desired number of iterations.
-Upon completion the most "fit" path will be given.
+We utilize the CMA-ES algorithm (Covariance Matrix Adaptation Evolution Strategy).
+Routes are sampled from a multivariate normal distribution.
+The solutions are then ranked.
+We build a new distribution based on the best solutions that we sampled from the previous generation and then repeat this process.

 ## Dependencies